sparkdotfi/spark-vaults/README.md

 - As in the ERC4626 spec, the functions that adhere to its format assume that slippage protection, if needed, is added in a separate layer.
 - It is assumed that if the PSM funds are migrated and/or the PSM to be used changes, upgrading the vault will be considered as part of that process (and in the same spell if needed).
 That process is assumed to be examined carefully.
 - The view functions assume that the system is set up correctly and works as intended.
 They do not check things like allowances or unexpected token implementation changes.
+- L1 sUSDS and L2 PSM referral codes are passed as 0.
+It is assumed that only deposit referral codes will be tracked when using the vault.